 The decision-making process regarding allocation of resources is embedded in the governance structure of the College, and is integrated with the strategic planning process.
-Standing committees and councils are responsible for drafting guidelines for resource allocation and crafting annual recommendations to the College President, including those from Fiscal Planning Committee, Facilities and Technology CAP, the joint committee of Academic Senate and Deans' Council for faculty hiring prioritization, and President's Council.
+Standing committees and councils are responsible for drafting guidelines for resource allocation and crafting annual recommendations to the College President, including those from Fiscal Planning Committee (III.D.33), Facilities and Technology CAP (III.D.36), the joint committee of Academic Senate and Deans' Council for faculty hiring prioritization, and President's Council.
 Each of these groups reviews current processes at the end of each planning cycle for possible future improvements.
-Recommendations from these committees are reported back by committee representatives to their respective divisions, departments, and programs, and are posted on the College website.
+Recommendations from these committees are reported back by committee representatives to their respective divisions, departments, and programs, and are posted on the College website (III.D.48).

 As part of its planning culture, the College reviews the actual versus adoption budget annually, as well as throughout the fiscal year.
 This process helps in identifying variances or the possible need to readjust funding resources within departments or divisions.
 It also serves to monitor the effectiveness of the financial planning.
 All participants in the development of budgets have access to fiscal information (current and historical) in Banner.
+These data are utilized when making prudent budgetary decisions.
 Additional assistance from Fiscal Services staff is available to provide more in-depth knowledge or guidance regarding fiscal analysis and budget development.
 The District and College provide periodic training on how to use Banner and various reports available for planning.

-The College follows the Board Policies (BP 6200, BP 6250 and BP 6300) for the financial management and oversight of operations.
+The College follows the Board Policies (BP 6200, BP 6250 and BP 6300) for the financial management and oversight of operations (III.D.8).

 The District and College undergo a comprehensive external audit annually.
-The audit is conducted in accordance with state compliance requirements and generally accepted accounting principles (refer to VCCCD Audit Reports 2012/2013, 2013/2014, 2014/2015).
+The audit is conducted in accordance with state compliance requirements and generally accepted accounting principles (refer to VCCCD Audit Reports 2012/2013, 2013/2014, 2014/2015 (III.D.32)).
 In addition, the College engages in internal program reviews of standard operating procedures.
 Through these means, the College engages in continuous evaluation of the financial management processes, and performs any needed improvements.